chicken8848/obsidian_vault/Algorithms/Algo Homework/Problem Set 2.md

 # Question 3

 ## Part i
 We can at most do 2 mini games.
-Hence we take the two that would give us the most points under an hour.
-35 + 40 = 75
+Hence we take the two that would give us the most points under an hour, which is 70 points
 ## Part ii
 The biggest is 151.
-Following the algorithm of the knapsack problem.
+Following the algorithm of the unbounded knapsack problem.
 We end up with 151.
 ## Part iii
 Subproblem: Compute `r[i]` for all $1\leq i \leq n$ for time j, $1 \leq j \leq k$